amooremccabe/violin/main/notes.md

+12 28 21 - (Welcome to the first Non-Ysaye Ysaye Tuesday!)
+Another loop.
+I prefer this one, but the tin foil sounds (my loop station is a makey makey) need to go.

 12 27 21 - First time with a loop thing.
 I forgot to record as I was putting the loop together, so I had to play back the pieces later, which didn’t work well (especially at end).
 My rhythm is also pretty bad, so things sound not crisp.

 12 19 21 - It’s terrible, but it may be the best one yet.
 I’m not going to hold on to any illusions of consistency, yet.